 Inline functions offer a trade-off between code size and performance.
-By default, the compiler decides for itself whether to inline code or not.
+By default, the compiler decides whether to inline functions.

-The linker is able to apply some degree of function inlining to functions that are very short.
+The linker is able to apply some degree of function inlining to short functions.

 The default semantic rules for C-source code follow C99 rules.
 For inlining, it means that when you suggest a function is inlined, the compiler expects to find another, non-qualified, version of the function elsewhere in the code, to use when it decides not to inline.
 If the compiler cannot find the non-qualified version, it fails with the following error:

 "Error: L6218E: Undefined symbol <symbol> (referred from <file>)".

 To avoid this problem, there are several options:

 - Provide an equivalent, non-qualified version of the function.